Why the Perito Moreno Minitrekking experience is a must-do

 The return hike through Patagonia’s Forests

-After the trek, you’ll follow a wooded trail through Patagonian lenga and ñire trees, a peaceful way to come back to earth after the thrill of the glacier.
+After the mini trekking Perito Moreno, you’ll follow a wooded trail through Patagonian lenga and ñire trees, a peaceful way to come back to earth after the thrill of the glacier.
 The soft crunch of leaves, birdsong, and mountain air offer the perfect cooldown.

 Sailing past the glacier’s southern face